DanielKrol90/React.Social-Media.app/README.md

 link: <a href="https://social-media-fake.netlify.app> TO SEE </a>

-There is some issue with server, to check use Log : Hans with pass: 123 In future gonna change the server to use it better without errors.
+There is some issue with server, to check use Log : Kasia with pass: 1234 In future gonna change the server to use it better without errors.

 - Learning how to work with API (axios)